NeVerTools/MOCO/docs/source/howto.rst

 Creating an SCXML model of a ROS node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In MOCO, we extended the SCXML language with some additional functionalities, to support the following ROS specific features:
+MOCO supports ASCXML, an extended SCXML language with some additional functionalities, such as the following ROS specific features:

 * :ref:`ROS Timers <ros_timers>`: to trigger callbacks at a specific rate
 * :ref:`ROS Topics <ros_topics>`: to publish-receive messages via a ROS topic